What Information Should I Require in my Rental Application?

 A rental application is an opportunity to ask as many legally admissible questions as possible to help you understand a tenant’s background.
 Even though it’s up to you to set whatever conditions you want in terms of who is an acceptable tenant, there are certain laws that limit how far those conditions can go.
-The Federal Fair Housing Act prohibits a landlord from discriminating against a tenant based on their race, national origin, religion, gender, familial status, physical or mental disability.
+The Federal Fair Housing Act prohibits a landlord from discriminating against a tenant based on their race, color, national origin, religion, gender, familial status, and physical or mental disability.
 Many states extend these protections as well, prohibiting discrimination based on marital status, age, source of income, sexual orientation, or other factors.
 Be sure to look into your state’s fair housing laws to find out for sure which membership classes are off-limits to ask about.

 It may seem like there’s a lot of questions you can’t ask, but two areas where you CAN legally discriminate against a potential tenant are in regards to smoking and pets.
 Since these two provisions aren’t protected under anti-discrimination laws, you have the right to reject or accept an application based on these factors.
 Despite all of these conditions, it is crucial that you subject ALL applicants to the same basic set of questions.
 If you do not follow the exact same procedures for all tenants, you could be accused of discrimination.

 Screening tenants can be a lot of work.
 Deciding on who to accept, who to re-evaluate and who to reject can be even more challenging.
 But skipping tenant screening can be a costly mistake.
 Fortunately, if you know exactly what information you need from a tenant and how to respond to it based on your rental application standards, the whole process can become a lot simpler.
 Just like every tenant, every landlord has different wants, needs and preferences.
 Educating yourself on what content you can and should include in your rental application will not only ensure that you are following the law, but it will also help you find the right tenants, keep the right tenants and avoid unnecessary problems in the long run.